 - Mortgage fees

 Today, most buyers finance their property using credit.
 This means they are required to pay some translation fees to the lenders.
-When returning the borrowed capital, the buyers gives back with interest and additional costs that may arise such as insurance and prepayments penalties
+When returning the borrowed capital, the buyers give back with interest and additional costs that may arise such as insurance and prepayments penalties

 It is important for any buyer to note that the interest rate can be lowered if the personal contribution of the buyer is high.
-It is also advisable for a buyer to contact a trustworthy mortgage broker to negotiate with financial institutions in place of him or her
+It is also advisable for a buyer to contact a trustworthy mortgage broker to negotiate with financial institutions in place of his or her

 Lenders also charge to verify the title of a property.